zaratustrastar/PMFI_Protocol/CONTRACTS_README.md

 ---

-## Liquidity Management Bot
+## NAV Updater & Liquidity Management Bot

-The `bot/` folder contains a Python skeleton for monitoring and managing vault liquidity.
+The `bot/` folder contains a Python bot that:
+1. **Periodically updates the on-chain NAV** of the strategy (keeper role)
+2. **Monitors for LiquidityShortfall events** from the vault
+3. (Future) Handles withdrawing funds from Polymarket to cover shortfalls

 ### Bot Setup